Cyriaque Lamar

 “Until now, I’d never seen it myself.”

-Flurries of popcorn smoldered in the wind.
+The cornfield burned behind him, and flurries of popcorn smoldered in the wind.

 “I’m not bored anymore.”